SergeyMaslikhov/GreenPlum_DWH/README.md

 - Make transactions with an expired account
 - Make transactions in different cities within 1 hour
 - Attempt to select sums.
 Within 20 minutes, there are more than 3 operations with the following template - each subsequent one is less than the previous one, while all are rejected except last.
 The last operation (successful) in such a chain is considered fraudulent.

+## Architecture

+Data schema and role of functions: